Agent Skills: Create JIRA Issues from $ARGUMENTS

 • The artifact list extracted in "Source Artifacts", filtered by domain per the inheritance rules — lisa:jira-write-ticket Phase 4c attaches them as remote links

-• For tickets that change runtime behavior: the Validation Journey draft (or instruct it to call lisa:jira-add-journey after create)
+• For UI-touching tickets: the Validation Journey draft (with [SCREENSHOT: ...] markers, viewports, and feature-flag prerequisites).
+If the journey is missing, instruct it to call lisa:jira-add-journey after create.

 What this skill is responsible for